MaximilianStammnitz/Indelwald/README.md

 ![example](./COSMIC_ID1.png)

 Disclaimer #1: This script and its associated results are yet unpublished.
-We won't pay your insurance on potentially false outputs.
+We won't pay your insurance for potentially false outputs.

 Disclaimer #2: I have stolen the color scheme from Erik Bergstroms original [SigProfiler plotting python code](https://github.com/AlexandrovLab/SigProfilerPlotting/blob/master/sigProfilerPlotting/sigProfilerPlotting.py).